Aliglez/LosTestigos/README.md

 # LosTestigos

-# INSTALL SASS
+# INSTALL
-    - npm install -D sass
+    - npm install   To install Sass and Bootstrap